Kill all the lawyers?

 Lawyers Are On the Front Line Against Oppressive Enforcement of the Law

-The truth of the matter is that the government, like it’s citizens, can be out of control.
+The truth of the matter is that the government, like its citizens, can be out of control.
 Prosecutors are often heard saying, “We do God’s work!”
 Police often feel that the ends justify the means.
-The mindset of “the ends justify the means” is what motivates some police officers to feel that hiding, manufacturing evidence, or making up a confession may be justified if they feel that the right person is in custody.
+The mindset of “the ends justify the means” motivates some police officers to feel that hiding, manufacturing evidence, or making up a confession may be justified if they feel that the right person is in custody.
 It has been determined that hundreds of innocent people are wrongfully convicted in trials every year in the United States.
 Hundreds more, maybe thousands, of innocent or overcharged people plead guilty or no contest to charges in exchange for plea bargains because they are afraid or unable to face the risk of being wrongfully convicted of their original charge.
+If you “kill all the lawyers,” there will be nothing to hold rogue law enforcement agents in check.

 Shakespeare used Dick the Butcher to demonstrate the precious value of lawyers by having him call for the destruction of the single greatest threat to despoliation…attorneys.